Hike Las Bocas Canyon to Cascada Grande Waterfall

 Uphill.
 At the end of the day.
 In the sun.
 I kept hoping for a tram car to come by and whisk us up the hill.

 We finally made it back to the top of the mountain, though we took a number of rest and water stops along the way.
 We were hot, tired, and hungry.
 But, all in all, we had a wonderful, educational, and interesting excursion.

-Carlos does private hikes into the canyon.
-I think the Sierra Club still offers these trips, either to the Waterfall or just to the Fallen Tree.
+Carlos occasionally offer tours into the canyon. .
+I think the Sierra Club still offers these trips, either to the Waterfall or just to the Fallen Tree on occasion.

-For hikes to the Fallen tree it is $25pp, kids welcome.
+For hikes to the Fallen tree $25pp, kids welcome for a reduced rate.
 Private hikes, arranged directly with Carlos,to the waterfall cost $35pp, $20for kids (9-12 yo) Not really suitable for younger kids.

 If you're happy, let them know it — Don't forget to tip your your bartender, tour guide or trip operator if you enjoyed yourself.
 Gratuities are appreciated and typically aren't included in the price they charge you.

 The days and times for these hikes vary.
 Reservations are required.

 This hike not for everyone.
 It is rated "difficult", and the tours are offered only in Spanish.

 Much of this hike is in the sun, so bring plenty of water, sunscreen, and wear a hat.
 You should also pack lunch.
 Closed-toe shoes with good traction are required.
 Long pants and socks are recommended.
 You can bring a swimsuit if you want to go swimming.